HuthaifaQuraini/ATM/ReadMe.txt

 2-Withdraw.
 3-Balance Inquiry.
 4-pay Bill.
-P.S : To access to your acconut you must use pin number and only one attempt is allowed.
+P.S : To access to your account you must use pin number and only one attempt is allowed.
 * Default pin number is 123

 ########################